Intel notes

 openFPGALoader -c usb-blaster --flash-sector UFM1,CFM0,CFM2 the_pof_file.pof

-This command updates UFM1, CFM0, and CFM2, while leaving other sectors unchanged.
+This command updates UFM1, CFM0, and CFM2, leaving all other sectors unchanged.

 Using an arbitrary binary file